Complete and tractable machine-independent characterizations of second-order polytime: A completeness-preserving termination criterion

 where, following the standard terminology for automata~\cite{NP85}, $\mathcal{L}(\cmd)^{\infty}$ is defined by $\mathcal{L}(\cmd)^{\infty}\triangleq \mathcal{L}(\cmd)^{*}+\mathcal{L}(\cmd)^{\omega}$.
 In the composition of SCGs, we are interested in paths that advance through the whole concatenated graph.
 Such a path implies that the final value of the destination variable is of length at most equal to the initial value of the source variable.
 If the path contains a down-arrow, then the length of the corresponding words decreases strictly.

-\begin{definition} Following the terminology of~\cite{BAL07}, a (potentially infinite) sequence of SCGs has a \emph{down-thread} if the associated concatenated graph contains a path spanning every SCG in the sequence and this path includes a down-arrow. \end{definition}
+\begin{defi} Following the terminology of~\cite{BAL07}, a (potentially infinite) sequence of SCGs has a \emph{down-thread} if the associated concatenated graph contains a path spanning every SCG in the sequence and this path includes a down-arrow. \end{defi}

-\begin{example} Consider the statement whose SCGs are described in Example~\ref{ex:scg}.
+\begin{exa} Consider the statement whose SCGs are described in Example~\ref{ex:scg}.
 The concatenated graph obtained from the (unique and finite) sequence of SCGs in $\mathcal{L}(\cmd)$ is provided below.
 It contains a down-thread (the path from $\x$ to $\y$).

-Note however that the concatenated graph associated to $\cmd\sep\cmd$ does not contain a down-thread. \end{example} A (potentially infinite) sequence of SCGs is \emph{fan-in free} if the in-degree of nodes is at most 1.
+Note however that the concatenated graph associated to $\cmd\sep\cmd$ does not contain a down-thread. \end{exa} A (potentially infinite) sequence of SCGs is \emph{fan-in free} if the in-degree of nodes is at most 1.
 By construction, all the considered SCGs are fan-in free.